 A batch is a group of the same products that are going into identical orders for different customers.
-Batching is used to speed up order fulfillment, improve worker productivity (see what is warehouse job), strengthen eCommerce KPIs, and simplify inventory management.
+Batching is used to speed up order fulfillment (see order fulfillment meaning),improve worker productivity (see what is warehouse job), strengthen eCommerce KPIs, and simplify inventory management.

 Making sure your warehouse management process flow includes optimal batching spaces is key.
 Instead of going back and forth between multiple areas of the warehouse, pickers can go to one area at a time and collect as many units of a single SKU number as needed.